2019 Indonesia Pro Futsal League

-2019 Indonesia Pro Futsal League will be twelfth season of Indonesia Pro Futsal League that organized by Indonesian Futsal Federation, as well as the fourth season of the futsal competition under the name "Pro Futsal League".
+2019 Indonesia Pro Futsal League was the twelfth season of Indonesia Pro Futsal League organized by the Indonesia Futsal Federation, as well as the fourth season of the futsal competition under the name "Pro Futsal League".
 Sixteen Indonesian futsal clubs will compete for this competition, with four clubs from the 2018 Nusantara Futsal League semi-finalists.
-Vamos Mataram are the defending champions from the last season.
-This season will start from 8 December 2018 until the final stage on 31 March 2019.
+Vamos Mataram are the defending champions from last season.
+This season started from 8 December 2018 until the final stage on 31 March 2019.

 Teams

 There are 16 futsal teams that will be competing in this season.